hallowslab/pymap/README.md

 * Make a logo
 * Add failsafe to pass --gmail or --office when it detects one of their hosts and the parameter missing
 * If running the CLI remove the pipe to /dev/null
-* Configure logging for both Django and Celery (WIP)
 * MEMOIZE and cache some common operations
-* Add status to tasks page
 * Add queue/requeue functionality, queue should also support starting a task after another is marked as finished
   * Encrypt celery task results (or just stop using them for now) *Required*